ashishkpandey/eagle-bank/README.md

 # 🦅 Eagle Bank API – Modular Spring Boot Project

 ## 🧭 Overview
 Eagle Bank is a modular **Spring Boot 3.3.x** application that simulates a lightweight banking platform featuring **user**, **account**, and **transaction** management — secured via **JWT authentication** and built with clean layered architecture.

-The application is designed for educational, test, and interview use cases to demonstrate enterprise-grade Java practices.
+This project implements the take-home exercise specification for Barclays' “Eagle Bank” API using Java and Spring Boot.
+The application supports full CRUD for users and accounts, as well as deposits and withdrawals recorded as transactions.

+---

 ## 🏗️ Project Structure
 ```